mmannings/coy-ontology/ontology/mapping/logmap-mappings/README.md

 As in Step 1, if TIVA graph does not pass validation then all issues should be resolved before using TIVA graph in producing mappings between TIVA and ISIC Rev 4 classifications.

 #### Step 3: Produce mappings between TIVA 21 and ISIC rev 4 (csv file)

+To produce semantic mappings between ISIC Rev 4 and TIVA SKOS classifications the [LogMap](https://git.tib.eu/terminology/sandbox/logmap-matcher) matcher tool is used.
+Java code that runs LogMap is available within the LogMap project.
+Output of the mapping is a csv file that contains the following columns:
+'''
+- source_iri: IRI for ISIC Rev 4 instance of SKOS concept.
+- target_iri:  IRI for TIVA instance of SKOS concept.
+- type_of_mapping: is a number that represents whether it is mapping between classes, properties or individuals.
+In this case type of mapping is equal to number 3.
+It denotes mappings between individuals, i.e. instances of SKOS concept.
+- mappings_direction: is a number that denotes relations between source iri and target iri such as equivalence, same as, subsumption of or disjoint relations.
+- mapping_confidence: is a number that is in the range \[0,1\].
+It denotes level of confidence for produced relations between source iri and target iri.
+'''

 #### Step 4: Generate TTL file of mappings between TIVA 21 to ISIC rev 4